 What is betaine (Cystadane)?

-Betaine is a nutrient that is important for functioning of the heart and blood vessels.
-Betaine works in the body by preventing the build-up of an amino acid called homocysteine.
+Betaine works by preventing the build-up of an amino acid called homocysteine.
 This amino acid can harm blood vessels and contribute to heart disease, stroke, or circulation problems.

 Betaine is used to reduce homocysteine levels in people with a genetic condition called homocystinuria, in which the amino acid builds up in the body.
 Betaine is not a cure for homocysteinuria.